O3Ol/awesome-stars/README.md

 ## C

+- [numpy](https://github.com/numpy/numpy) - The fundamental package for scientific computing with Python.
 - [c-vector](https://github.com/eteran/c-vector) - A dynamic array implementation in C similar to the one found in standard C++
 - [liballoc](https://github.com/blanham/liballoc) - liballoc - a memory allocator for hobbyist operating systems
 - [wlang](https://github.com/rsms/wlang) - Programming language in development